qhu01/comp20-qhu/notuber/README.md

 	Info windows were correctly displayed;
 	program works for both vihecles and passengers;

-Also, the icon images were resized for easy of read.
+Also, the icon images were resized for ease to read.

 I discussed this assignment with Yuxuan Zhang, and a TA of this class in Halligan whose name I forgot to ask.
 She is a blonde girl.